alecramsay/pg/docs/_pages/variations.markdown

   increasing the number of iterations (e.g., 1000); relaxing or tightening the 2% population deviation threshold;
   trying to keep cities and/or counties intact, if possible;
-  using a different objective functions than the energy function we used; or using an altogether different approach, such as Markov chain Monte Carlo (MCMC), for exploring the space of possible baseline maps.
+  using a different objective functions than the energy function we used; looking for "peephole optimizations" &#8212; single precinct moves and/or swaps &#8212; that would decrease total energy; or using an altogether different approach, such as Markov chain Monte Carlo (MCMC), for exploring the space of possible baseline maps.
-- One can also imagine looking for "peephole optimizations" &#8212; single precinct moves and/or swaps &#8212; that would decrease total energy.

 ### Maps